TULiberalArts/Public-Policy/pages/graduate.md

 –identifying options to reform and fund state and local public pensions;
 –proposing legislative steps to improve the efficiency and effectiveness of Pennsylvania’s fragmented system of municipal governments; and
 –cataloguing and evaluating potential changes in the structure and operations of the Pennsylvania General Assembly.

+## Announcements

+### NEW!
+For Fall 2018 Enrollment: MPP-MPH Dual Degree Program

+Starting August 1st, students can apply for the Master of Public Policy (MPP) – Master of Public Health (MPH) dual degree.
+Complete both degrees in 3 years by earning 57 credits.
+View the [MPP-MPH details](https://liberalarts.temple.edu/sites/liberalarts/files/MPP-MPH-website-copy%20%281%29.pdf)!

+### Applications

+Applications for the Spring 2018 and Fall 2018 MPP cohorts are now open!
+New applications will be accepted until November 1st, 2017 for Spring 2018, and until March 1st for Fall 2018.
+Please have all supplementary application materials e-mailed to us (including letters of reference) at [mpp@temple.edu](mailto:mpp@temple.edu).

+Looking for more information about the MPP Program?
+Join us live, or virtually via WebEx, for an upcoming MPP Information Session.
+We will be hosting information sessions from 5:00pm – 7:00pm on:

+- Wednesday October 25th
+- Thursday November 16th
+- Tuesday December 6th

+**All info sessions are held at Temple University’s Center City campus, in room 206.**

+RSVP to [mpp@temple.edu](mailto:mpp@temple.edu) – and please indicate in your reply if you will be joining in-person, or if you would like an invite to join the information session via WebEx.

 ## Internships